MediaWorks New Zealand: Radio

 MediaWorks Radio has its origins as a Taranaki-based radio company Energy Enterprises.
 Energy Enterprises was started in the 1980s when local station Energy FM was started in Taranaki.
 During the 1980s and 1990s Energy Enterprises expanded their operation by starting up new stations around the North Island of New Zealand or taking over existing privately owned stations.
 In the late 1990s Energy Enterprises amalgamated with Radio Pacific and became known as Pacific/RadioWorks Group.
 The company purchased seven North Island stations owned by Dunedin-based Radio Otago in 1997 allowing Radio Otago to expand their operations to other markets in the South Island.
 The two companies Radio Otago and Pacific/RadioWorks group merged in 1999 to become RadioWorks.

-The merger of RadioWorks and Radio Otago allowed RadioWorks to expand their North Island stations into the South Island.
+The merger of Pacific/RadioWorks Group and Radio Otago allowed RadioWorks to expand their North Island stations into the South Island.
 By 1999 RadioWorks consisted of The Edge FM and The Rock (two stations that were originally Hamilton based), Solid Gold, Radio Pacific and a collection of local one-off stations in each market.
 Some markets even had more than one local station.
 From 1999 onward, all of the local stations were marketed as LocalWorks stations.
 Between 2000 and 2001, CanWest purchased RadioWorks, awaiting company restructuring before completing the year-long takeover, and moved its existing MORE FM group assets, including Channel Z and The Breeze Wellington, into the company.

 In 2004, CanWest Global Communications combined television company TVWorks and radio company RadioWorks to form the new MediaWorks company.
 On 29 July 2004, 30% of this new company was sold on the NZSX.
 Three years later, in July 2007, CanWest sold its stake of the company to Ironbridge Capital, a group of Australian investors, who subsequently obtained the remaining 30% from other investors.

 In 2011, MediaWorks received a $43 million loan guarantee for the Government to renew its licenses until 2030.
 The deal went against official advice, and then Communications Minister Steven Joyce was accused of having a conflict of interest as the past managing director of the company's RadioWorks division.
 The loan was described by AUT's Centre for Journalism, Media and Democracy as a form of corporate welfare, and was criticised by blogger Sarah Miles as a case of governmental interference in the media.
 Among other companies, Radio Bay of Plenty secured commercial loans, The Radio Network covered its own costs, and Rhema Broadcasting Group covered the cost with no-interest loans.